Download the Bylaws as a PDF

 Section 1.
 Adoption.
 These Bylaws shall take effect upon two-thirds of the members present and voting at the initial annual meeting of the membership.

 Section 2.
 Amendments.
-These Bylaws may be amended by a two-thirds vote of the members present and voting at any annual meeting or at any special meeting called for the purpose, the notice of which has included an announcement of the substance of the proposed amendment.
+These Bylaws may be amended by a two-thirds vote of the members present and voting, after a quorum is met, at any annual meeting or at any special meeting called for the purpose, the notice of which has included an announcement of the substance of the proposed amendment.

 Approved: June 1995